Roisin2/pands_weekly_tasks/README.md

         print("your masked a/c number is:",masked_number)

     Weekday.py - I imported datetime module.
 That gives todays date returning the day of the week as an integer, eg. Monday is 0.
 A Loop is used to check what day it is         and prints a message according to the day, depending on if its a weekday or weekend day.
+    The if_name_== "_main_” block is where the execution will start.
+It calls weekday() function and store result in result variable.
+Depending on the value of result it        It will print a message according to the day of the week.
+The code begins by importing datetime module.
+It gives functions in python to work with dates and times.
+Is_weekday is defined as a functon and its purpose is to decide if today is a weekday or not.
+It will reurn a string depending on the answer.
+Saturday and Sunday are        5 and 6 respectivley and are “weekend”.
     Another reference I would like to add is real python (https://realpython.com/if-name-main-python/#when-should-you-use-the-name-main-idiom-in-python)

     Collatz.py -This was a little tricky, Maths was needed.